rightlag/rightlag.github.io/_posts/2016-02-29-features-of-python-useful-for-developers.md

 layout:     post
 title:      Featurs of Python Useful for Developers
 date:       2016-02-29 12:00:00
-summary:    A compilation of useful practices for the Python programming language
+summary:    A compilation of useful practices for the Python programming language.
-categories: python idiomatic best-practices
+categories: python idiomatic practices
 ---

 Below is a collection of modules/idiomatic practices that I think are useful for Python developers (this will be periodically updated):